zypherson/asylum-hrf-fe-starter/tickets/3_thirdTicket.md

 ### Objective

 Deliver the following:

-- Integrate the Auth0 microservice into the project.
+- Integrate the Auth0 microservice into the project. (hint: @auth0/auth0-react)
 - Establish a `Profile Page` that only appears on the navigation menu if a user is logged in.
 - The `Profile Page` should display some basic info on the logged in user.
 - There should be a Login/Logout button in the navigation menu that redirects you to Auth0 to login.

 ### Relevant Guides

-The following guide from Auth0 will show you how to proceed from start to finish: `https://auth0.com/blog/complete-guide-to-react-user-authentication/`.
+The following guide from Auth0 will show you how to proceed from start to finish: `https://auth0.com/docs/libraries/auth0-react/`.
-**NOTE: Please make sure to use the older version and not to use the updated as it will be incompatible with the current asylumFE project**

 ### Guidance